 Pride and Prejudice meets Bollywood!
 Starring the gorgeous Aishwarya Rai Bachchan as Lalita (Elizabeth Bennet), this movie delivers a musical twist on Jane Austen’s arguably most popular novel.
 The book translates well on screen with all the key story components intact.
 The film has a fun cheesy rom-com vibe that made it an enjoyable 2-hour watch.
 Also stars Martin Henderson as Mr. Darcy and well-known TV actors Daniel Gillies (Elijah in The Vampire Diaries/The Originals) as Wickham and Naveen Andrews (Sayid in Lost, Jafar in Once Upon A Time in Wonderland) as Balraj/Bingley.

 Have you seen any of these adaptations?
 Loved them or hated them?
 Or perhaps all you Jane Austen fans know of an “obscure” Jane Austen rendition!
-Let me know in the comments!Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Let me know in the comments!If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.